 The Xperia Z, one of Sony’s best-selling smartphones, has been in the market for months.
 If you have this device and are still thinking of rooting it, we have come with a guide for you.
-Actually, it is our fourth guide on rooting the Xperia Z (C660, C6602 and C6603).
+Actually, it is our fourth guide on rooting the Xperia Z (C660, C6602, and C6603).
 The reason for several rooting guides for the same device is the differences in the firmware versions.
-The manufacturer releases a firmware, our developers find an exploit to gain root and then Sony again patches up that loophole.
+The manufacturer releases a firmware, our developers find an exploit to gain root and then Sony again patches up to that loophole.
 It’s a kind of game between Android OEMs and the developer community that keeps going behind the scenes.

 Prior to firmware version 10.3.1.A.0.244/2.67, Xperia Z used to have a loophole called “pref_event exploit” that allowed injecting SuperSU and Busybox and thus achieve root.
 However, with the new firmware update for the device, Sony sealed that hole and, as a result, the exploit stopped working.
-Anyway, as you know, in all such hide and seek games it is always out talented developers who win and come with a working solution, so that we might keep enjoying root access on our phone.
+Anyway, as you know, in all such hide and seek games it is always out talented developers who win and come with a working solution so that we might keep enjoying root access on our phone.

-When it comes comes to rooting an Xperia device, DooMLoRD is probably the most known name.
+When it comes to rooting an Xperia device, DooMLoRD is probably the most known name.
 In the past, he has released a number of root toolkits for Sony devices.
 And this time he has managed to gain root privileges on Sony Xperia Z on firmware versions 10.3.1.A.0.244 / 10.3.1.A.2.67.
-If you have any of these firmware on your phone and you are facing issues with rooting it, this is just a perfect place to stop and take a relieving breath.
+If you have any of this firmware on your phone and you are facing issues with rooting it, this is just a perfect place to stop and take a relieving breath.
 The rooting method works on devices with locked and unlocked bootloaders both.

 Preparations Before Rooting: